Hasibur013/cifar10_image_classifier_gradio/README.md

 ```bash
 python app.py
 ```
-like Upload an image (PNG, JPG, etc.) to classify it into one of the CIFAR-10 categories.
+Upload an image (PNG, JPG, etc.) to classify it into one of the CIFAR-10 categories.
 Image will be airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck.

 ---
 Made with ❤️ by Md.
 Hasibur Rahman